sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 ### Mission

 We allow developers to focus on changing their code, without having to do any plumbing (building scripts to interact with codehosts and integrate with other tools and workflow).
 We help them drive changesets to completion without having to rely on spreadsheets and heavy project management, as these steps are painful and time consuming, which encourages keeping old code around.
-We also help developers find, build and share the code rewrite scripts they need to achieve their goals.
+We also help developers find, build and share the code rewrite steps they need to achieve their goals.
 We do this because we think developer's time is better spent shipping products than building plumbing and doing project management, and because having a frictionless way to make code changes will encourage all developers to keep the codebase quality high over time.

 ### Strategy

 To deliver our vision, we will:

 - First, get adopted by the Sourcegraph customer base, including large enterprises.
 We will target customers with advanced practices and workflow, and collaborate with them to build a category-defining product that all other companies will use.
 This is what we are doing today.
 - Concurrently, spread usage (MAUs) within our customer base and make sure we deliver on our success metric (changesets merged).
-- Then, create low time-to-value entry points into Batch Changes, and allow users unfamiliar with the practice of automating code changes to easily onboard and solve a problem linked to a [use case](../../use-cases/index.md).
-Make onboarding Batch Changes self-serve for most users, to help our customers be successful and prepare for launching on Cloud.
+One way we'll do this is by decreasing time-to-value for Batch Changes, allowing users unfamiliar with the practice of automating code changes to easily onboard and solve a problem linked to a [use case](../../use-cases/index.md), possibly without writing code.
-- Then, release Batch Changes on Sourcegraph Cloud, and test and learn how we can serve individuals and smaller teams.
-- Eventually, address the problem end to end by becoming the go-to place for code change tools and recipes.
+- Eventually, address the problem end to end by becoming the go-to place for discovering, using, building and sharing code rewrite steps.

 ## Competitive landscape